 - The South Dakota Board of Regents' system manages six public universities, the school for the deaf, and the school for the blind and visually impaired.

 - Off-campus public higher education centers also are located at Rapid City, Pierre, and Sioux Falls.

-- The public university system serves about 36,500 students (headcount enrollment) per year in credit-based courses, and produces about 5,850 graduates per year.
+- The public university system serves 36,439 students (headcount enrollment) per year in credit-based courses, and produces about 7,000 graduates per year.

-- The system employs an equivalent of about 5,100 full-time employees.
+- The system employs an equivalent of about 4,800 full-time employees, along with approximately 900 graduate assistants and student employees.

 - More than 700 degree programs are offered at South Dakota public universities.